viraj3708/student-management-app/VERIFY-DEPLOYMENT.md

 #### Issue 1: "Site not found" (404)
 **Solution:**
 - Check that GitHub Pages is enabled in repository settings
-- Verify the source branch is set to "main" and folder to "/"
+- Verify the source is set to "GitHub Actions"
 - Wait a few more minutes for deployment to complete

 #### Issue 2: Blank page or loading issues